Pathways of introduction of marine non-indigenous species

 Five pathways are associated with human activity either as commodities (release and escape), contaminants of commodities, stowaways on modes of transport and opportunists exploiting corridors resulting from transport infrastructures.
 The sixth category highlights alien species that may arrive unaided in a region as a result of natural spread (rather than human transport) following a primary human-mediated introduction in a neighbouring region.

-- Shipping: With regard to MAS, stowaways include organisms that foul the hulls of ships, are transported as seeds or resting stages in ballast water, as well as in shipping containers, cargo.
+Shipping: With regard to NIS, stowaways include organisms that foul the hulls of ships, are transported as seeds or resting stages in ballast water, as well as in shipping containers, cargo.
 Estimations reveal that more than 480,000 annual ship movements occur worldwide with the potential for transporting organisms.
 Various calculations have been made on the amount of ballast water carried with the world’s fleet of merchant ships – it has been estimated that 2–12 billion t of ballast water are transported annually.
 In ballast tanks and also other ship vectors including hulls, anchor chains and sea chests, ships may carry 4,000 to 7,000 taxa each day (Gollasch, 1996).
+Under shipping we have also included species transferred with recreational boats, mostly encountered in marinas, and species transferred with fishing boats.

 Given the IMO Policies on Ballasts after 2004 (BWC), it was deemed important to examine the trends in the two different modes of introduction (ballasts and fouling) separately.

-- Finally we have added the category other to assign species introductions via aquaria trade.
-The recent focus on the aquarium trade as a possible mechanism for environmentally sustainable development poses an especially dangerous threat, although this has so far escaped the attention of most environmentalists, conservationists, ecologists, and policy makers.
+A final category is aquarium trade.
+The recent focus on the aquarium trade as a possible mechanism for environmentally sustainable development poses an especially dangerous threat (Papavlassopoulou et al, 2014), although this has so far escaped the attention of most environmentalists, conservationists, ecologists, and policy makers.

 Methodology for gap filling